-Home equity loans in Texas
+Home equity loan options for Texas homeowners

 - Risk of losing your home: If you default on a home equity loan, you may lose your home.
 However, by finding the most affordable home equity loan rates in Texas and only borrowing what you can afford to pay back, you can avoid foreclosure.

-It works similarly to a credit card: You borrow as you’d like over time, up to a set credit limit.
-Then, you pay back the amount you borrow, with interest accruing only for the amount you withdraw from the line of credit.
+It works similarly to a credit card—you borrow as you’d like over time, up to a set credit limit.
+Then, you pay back the amount you borrowed, with interest accruing only for the amount you withdraw from the line of credit.

 - Flexibility: If you don’t know how much money you’ll need for a certain expense, you’ll enjoy the flexibility of a HELOC.
 You don’t have to commit to one lump sum and can borrow money as you need it during the draw period.